-These intensely bright, universal LED Bulbs are crafted as vivid lighting replacements to tail lights, brake lights, side marker lights, turn signals and reverse lights.
+These intensely bright, universal LED Bulbs are crafted as vivid lighting replacements to tail lights, brake lights, fog lights, side marker lights, turn signals and reverse lights.
 What’s even better, they boast a distinctive 360° lighting design to enhance light display.

 These universal replacement LED bulbs are shock and vibration proof and their heat generation is minimal.
 Plus, with an array of colors you can customize your vehicle’s automotive lights.

 And, these LED bulbs are sold in pairs to make completing your lighting jobs quick and convenient.
 As if that’s not enough, your Putco 360 LED Bulbs are backed by a 90-day warranty.

 Reviewed by Julio A (HUNTINGTON STATION, NY) Reviewed for a 2004 Ford F-150 — Mar 06, 2013 7:38 PM